Skip to content

 Basico (Roma Norte, Polanco)

 Health food cafe that does a wild amount of delivery orders and is therefore half empty.
 (Or at least, the Roma location is.
 Not sure about Polanco!)
 The coffee is not good, but they have a large menu of juices, smoothies, and healthy lunch options.
-It's a great work spot for folks who don't drink coffee or have dietary restrictions, and my go-to salad and smoothie place.
+It's a great work spot for folks who don't drink coffee or have dietary restrictions, and it's my go-to salad and smoothie place.
 The internet is fast enough for calls, but be aware that the music can get loud.

 Baveno (Roma Norte)